What Do Centipedes Eat?

 Characterized by their small size (about 1.25 inches) and gray/brown color, these harmless centipedes are the most common to be found in your home.

 Like their outside counterparts, these centipedes will live in any damp and dark space.
-They like to frequent bathrooms and basements but it is unlikely you will see them in the day as they are nocturnal.
+They like to frequent bathrooms, basements, or even in the closets, but it is unlikely you will see them during the day as they are nocturnal.

-A house centipede bite, while venomous, isn’t harmful to humans.
+A house centipede bite, while its venom isn’t dangerous to humans.
 Most people describe it as being similar to a bee sting.

 However, if someone is prone to being allergic to bug bites it may cause swelling and itching, or in the most extreme cases, medical attention.